-If you are allergic to esomeprazole or any of the other ingredients of this

-- medicine (listed in section 6).
-If you are allergic to medicines containing other proton pump inhibitors - (e.g. pantoprazole, lanzoprazole, rabeprazole and omeprazole). - If you are taking a medicine containing nelfinavir (used to treat HIV infection).
+- if you are allergic to esomeprazole or any of the other ingredients of this medicine (listed in section 6). if you are allergic to medicines containing other proton pump inhibitors (e.g. pantoprazole, lansoprazole, - rabeprazole or omeprazole). - if you are taking a medicine containing nelfinavir (used to treat HIV infection).

 Do not take this medicine if any of the above apply to you.
-If you are not sure, talk to your doctor or pharmacist before taking this medicine.
+If you are not sure, talk to your doctor or pharmacist before